 Find free/cheap events in your hometown!

 One of my favourite things to do in Manchester is to go and see stand-up comedy, but with weekend shows being around £20, it can get quite expensive.
-However, the Frog & Bucket has a show called Beat the Frog on Mondays, where budding comedians can test out their new material, and entry is only £3!
-Not only that, but they also have cheap drink deals on all night.
+However, the Frog & Bucket has a show called Beat the Frog on Mondays, where budding comedians can test out their new material, and entry is only £5!
 If you’re more into your arty-farty stuff, then Home always has free exhibitions on, and pretty much every city centre has a tonne of free museums and galleries to check out – my friend Liam and I had a lot of fun wandering around Manchester Art Gallery and imagining old paintings as memes!